 The cathedral’s interior was rumored to have stone columns, vaulted ceilings with breathtaking artwork, enormous chandeliers with wax candles, wooden pews of hand carved mahogany, wrought iron candelabras, and marble floors.
 Everything kept in pristine condition.
 The only alterations to the building were the walls, modified to mirror the scenery outside.
-Brides could choose to have their wedding ceremony in a historical place from nineteenth century Earth or they could have the comfort of air conditioning and protection from the elements while still being able to enjoy the spectacular outdoor view.
+Brides could choose to have their wedding ceremony in a historical place from nineteenth century Earth, or they could have the comfort of air conditioning and protection from the elements while still being able to enjoy the spectacular outdoor view.

 Taren was momentarily surprised to pass the threshold of stone and wood, and find himself back outside.
 There was virtual grass underneath his feet.
 A chilly breeze indicated that the AC had been turned on.
 Rows of chairs had been erected in a rectangle, the only suggestion that there were boarders to the area.
 Taren knew there were guards patrolling the exterior but couldn’t see them through the walls.
-At the end of the aisle was an archway heavy laden with pink hydrangeas and ivy, under which stood a minister and the Mireling prince, Maju, along with his groomsmen.
+At the end of the aisle was a wooden archway heavy laden with pink hydrangeas and ivy, under which stood a minister and the Mireling prince along with his groomsmen.
 Bodyguards in disguise was more like it.
 Taren could see the bulges of hidden weapons beneath their jackets.

-Maju was built like pampered royalty with undeveloped muscle beneath his silver tuxedo and scaly green skin.
+Prince Maju was built like pampered royalty with undeveloped muscle beneath his silver tuxedo and scaly green skin.
 Gills cut across both sides of his neck and frills grew behind each ear.
 His glassy black eyes stared at the entrance of the cathedral, unblinking.
 His webbed hands were clasped loosely before him.

 Taren wrestled with a rush of hate.
 He couldn’t afford to be distracted.
 Instead of taking a seat like all the other trickling guests, he limped toward one of the guards stationed by the front row.

-“There’s a little sign right over there, colonel,” the man said, pointing at a stand across the way.
+“There’s a sign right over there, colonel,” the man said, pointing at a stand across the way.

 Once safely behind the locked door of a handicapped stall, he pressed a few buttons on his watch.
 The face glowed before it projected the blueprints of the cathedral.
 Taren tapped the face twice to enlarge the image floating in midair above his wrist.
 In any other situation, he’d connect his watch to the homing beacon implanted in his hip.
 An orange dot would then appear on the blueprints, indicating his current location.
 He assumed Queen Miyako would have people tracking his locator, however, which is why he’d carved it out of his body the other night and had slipping it into the pocket of a homeless man he’d crossed paths with on the street.